MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/perform-client-action.md

     -   Packet Privacy (default value)
     -   Unchanged

- For more information, see [Authentication Level Enumeration](http://go.microsoft.com/fwlink/?LinkId=203420) in the Microsoft MSDN Library
+ For more information, see [Authentication Level Enumeration](http://go.microsoft.com/fwlink/?LinkId=203420) in the Microsoft MSDN Library.
 - Enable Privileges: True or False.
 When set to True, indicates that user privileges need to be enabled for the connection operation.
 This property should only be used when the operation performed requires a certain user privilege to be enabled, for example, a computer restart.
 - Impersonation Level: Defines the security impersonation level for the WMI connection.
 Options are:
     -   Impersonate